 Comfortable that the vast majority of legislators were about to vote in favor of the watered down bill, Ben effectively cast a protest vote, rejecting the amended language.
 Personally, I find that totally respectable.
 Once it became clear that at least something was about to go through, Ben had no obligation to vote for the amended version.
 The law just isn’t a victory.
 Declaring it a success would have been the definition of acquiescence.

-It’s been devastating to see one old friend assault another like this, but I know where I stand, and it’s not with her.
+It’s been devastating to see one old friend assault another like this, but I know where I stand.
 If Diane is willing to stoop this low to get into higher office, who knows what she’d do if she got in?
 I don’t feel comfortable trusting my taxes with somebody like that.

 Ben is honest.
 He’s consistently risen to face difficult situations and take real risks, initiating the thwarted effort to impeach Paul LePage and standing strong as a solid, principled representative of our community.
 I like him, and I’m going to vote for him to be our next state senator.